adamvoss/vscode-yaml-languageservice/README.md

 To provide a YAML editor experience that has parity with the JSON.

  - *doValidation* analyses an input string and returns syntax and lint errors.
+ - *doHover* provides hover text for a given location.
+ - *findDocumentSymbols* provides all symbols in the given document
+ - *format* formats the code.

+The following functionality is incomplete:
  - *doComplete* provides completion proposals for a given location.
  - *doResolve* resolves a completion proposals.
- - *doHover* provides hover text for a given location.
- - *findDocumentSymbols* provides all symbols in the given document
- - *format* formats the code at the given range.

-**Some functionality may be incomplete**

 ## Contributing
 Contributions are welcome!
 To install dependencies and begin work, run: